Is there a natural treatment option for plantar warts?

-Be sure to read our knowledge base article on warts for a complete run down on how to treat warts.
+Be sure to read our knowledge base article on warts for a complete rundown on how to treat warts.
 For this blog, let's take a look at what we can do from a natural standpoint to treat warts.
-Here's some of the tricks that I've used and found to be successful in my practice.
+Here are some of the tricks that I've used and found to be successful in my practice.
 Most of these techniques involve changing the host.
-Here's just a few -
+Here are just a few:

 - Dry the foot - use Onox or a comparable drying agent to dry the foot.

-- Rotation of shoes and sock - frequent rotation makes a drier environment.
+- Rotation of shoes and socks - frequent rotation makes a drier environment.